-Young people are regularly reminded of the complaints procedure and how they can use this in their Keyworker sessions.
+Young people will be regularly reminded of the complaints procedure and how they can use this in their Keyworker sessions.
 Complaint forms are readily available and visible in the Home which further serves as a visual prompt to residents.

-Young people are also reminded of the availability of the Independent Visitor and the Independent Advocate as additional routes to raise concerns should they wish to initially discuss concerns with someone from outside of the Home.
+Young people will also be reminded of the availability of the Independent Visitor and the Independent Advocate as additional routes to raise concerns should they wish to initially discuss concerns with someone from outside of the Home.